Nicole ‘Snooki’ Polizzi Claps Back At Haters Who Call Her Out For Seaside Heights Arrest

 “Are you trying to insulate I’m a bad mom?
 Because I can assure you I am fantastic, Mr. Perfect,” the reality star quipped back.

-In addition to taping the third season of her reality series — a spinoff of the highly popular original Jersey Shore — Polizzi owns and manages her own clothing boutique in Jersey called The Snooki Shop.
+In addition to taping the third season of her reality series — a spinoff of the highly popular original Jersey Shore — Polizzi owns and manages her own clothing boutique in New Jersey called The Snooki Shop.
 As People Magazine shared, the busy mom has vowed to not take an extended maternity leave, and has plans to jump right back into work after the birth of her son.

 “I’m probably gonna take a couple of days off but my mental state is always thinking about work and my brand, and expanding it and improving it and making it better,” Polizzi shared.